 The first sequence of the movie will upset animal lovers, and I’m still not sure how it was done (whether the animal was harmed or killed in the making).
 One way or the other, it’s very realistic, and it sets the tone for the movie very early on: this is going to a deadly ride.

 The socio-political commentary is also there.
 It is no coincidence that the film takes place in Calais, located in one of only two departments where Marine Le Pen beat Emmanuel Macron in the second round of the French presidential elections this month, and also where thousands of refugees are located.
 These largely unwelcomed aliens, who were often the subject of Le Pen’s rabid campaigning platform, make a very inconvenient appearance in a crucial moment of the film.

 While effective as both a socio-political and emotional statement, Happy End feels a little trite if you are familiar with Haneke’s filmography and cinematic trademarks.
 It tries to recycle old devices without adding anything new.
 You will recognise the twisted sexuality of The Piano Teacher, the obsession with capturing banal actions on camera of Hidden and a very central element of Amour (which I can’t mention without spoiling the movie).
 In a nutshell, Happy End is a little too ambitious and not fresh enough.

-Happy End has been very well received, and it’s amongst the favourites to take the Palme d’Or home (which would be the Austrian director’s third).
-I’m not rooting for it.
+Happy End was very well received, but it did not take the Palme d’Or home (which would be the Austrian director’s third).
+I wasn’t rooting for it.
 Haneke needs to come up with more original devices before taking receiving the highest prize in the film festival world for the third time.